Posted: 21 months ago, last updated 7 weeks ago.

+Does not offer in-game purchases, 'loot boxes' or 'battle/season passes'.
 There is free downloadable content that adds a final level, designed to be one giant send-off: both for main character Madeline, and the players who’ve spent countless hours helping her traverse the titular mountain.

 There are some disturbing scenes present that feature tense music and darker visuals.

 This game has been rated ESRB EVERYONE 10+.

 Our Celeste Accessibility Report details 27 accessibility features: